 The initials CCITT comes from Comité Consultatif International Téléphonique et Télégraphique which was created in 1956.
 This international group (which is part of the even older International Telecommunication Union) defined the standards.

-How does CCITT compress data?
+How does CCITT compression work?

 There are actually several different versions of CCITT compression, generally known as Group 3 and Group 4.
 Group 3 encodes each line individually whereas Group 4 references the previous lines.